Frequently Asked Questions

 FHWA’s Every Day Counts initiative is designed to identify and deploy existing technologies with proven benefits that will shorten project delivery, enhance safety, and protect the environment so that the benefits can be more widely realized.
 FHWA adopts a limited number of products into the Every Day Counts initiative every two years.

-In some cases, Every Day Counts may elect to adopt a SHRP2 Solution.
-In fact, SHRP2’s National Traffic Incident Management Training solution was selected as part of the 2012 Every Day Counts suite of initiatives.
+In some cases, Every Day Counts (EDC) may elect to adopt a SHRP2 Solution.
+In fact, SHRP2’s National Traffic Incident Management Responder Training solution was selected as part of the EDC2 suite of initiatives and Railroad-DOT Mitigation Strategies (R16) was selected to be part of the EDC3 offering scheduled for 2015-2016.

 What do the numbers mean in relation to the product (L01/L06/L31/L34) for example)?